ablazleon/aws-cloudformation-deploy/README.md

 4. Do teh server specs
 5. Do teh security groups and roles
 6. Do the other considerations

+THen I realize, there is a lot of compelxity and that it is better automating atesting system for it.

 ## 2. Usage

 This shell script deploy the system architecture described